The fun of Remote Imaging

 The most unreliable piece of equipment is a USB anything.
 What ever you use (check the temp rating if its cold where you are) make sure you have at least 1 spare at all times (this includes a MKS5000 board if using a Paramount).
 If possible run everything to its own USB port, each hub introduces a possible problem.
 Not so bad if you set up each night but give a hub a few months of continuous use and it will let you down.

 Do you have any electrical storms in your area?
 If so plan accordingly, they can bite and bite hard if not ready for em.
+When the lightning does hit your USB chips will be the first to go, could be a hub, MKS5000, computer MB USB, etc. No matter how much surge protection you have the USB cables build up a static charge and bang, no connection.
+Be ready for that.

 The first few months trust is hard to come by and you’ll find yourself watching the shutter or roof close on those nights the moon rises kinda early.